cst/cst/README.md

 if (x) x++;
 ```

-CST for this example:
+The CST for this example:

 ![](https://raw.githubusercontent.com/mdevils/cst/master/docs/cst-example.png)

 * Blue text — CST Tokens.
-* White text in blue blocks — CST Nodes (their structure is equal to AST).
+* White text in blue blocks — CST Nodes (their structure is equal to an AST).
 * Blue lines — CST Structure.
 * Red lined — AST Links.